aleksandrmaiorov/CKA_Study/README.md

 By the end of the June I will be CKA Certified consultant.

+# June 20th.
+Today I found out that I passed my CKA exam.
+Next one is CKAD and CKS, but I will wait till Black Friday to get big discount.

 ## About this repo

 In this repo you can find code and examples I created during my preparation for CKA.
 Feel free to check and use it.